the dementia seizure spectrum™

 Clinically

-Often consistent with focal impaired awareness seizures or non-convulsive events.
-These overlap with behaviors labeled as apathy, sundowning, or disorientation.
+Consistent with focal impaired awareness seizures.
+These often overlap with behaviors labeled as apathy, sundowning, or disorientation.

 Motor Phenomena